akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_5.md

 Java
 :   @@snip [DeviceGroupQuery.java]($code$/java/jdocs/tutorial_5/DeviceGroupQuery.java) { #query-state }

-It is not yet clear how we will "mutate" the `answersSoFar` and `stillWaiting` data structures.
+It is not yet clear how we will "mutate" the `repliesSoFar` and `stillWaiting` data structures.
 One important thing to note is that the function `waitingForReplies` **does not handle the messages directly.
 It returns a `Receive` function that will handle the messages**.
 This means that if we call `waitingForReplies` again, with different parameters, then it returns a brand new `Receive` that will use those new parameters.

 We have seen how we